MitchellShiell/test.github.io/README.md

 <img align="right" width="120vw" src="icon-lectern.png" alt="lectern-logo"/>
 </div>

-A data dictionary is a collection of schemas that specify the contents of the TSV files used by researchers when submitting their data.
-Automated software can then validate these submissions against the JSON schemas that define the dictionary.
-Large-scale longitudinal studies often require the active management of data dictionaries, imposing an administrative burden involving the researchers and the research software infrastructure.

-**Lectern** is a web service that simplifies dictionary management by providing a secure and efficient method to store, compare, edit, and version data dictionaries within your automated pipeline.
+Large-scale longitudinal studies often require the active management of data dictionaries, imposing an administrative burden between researchers and research software. **Lectern** is a web service that simplifies dictionary management by providing a secure and efficient method to store, compare, edit, and version data dictionaries within your automated pipeline.
 Lectern is being developed in tandem with a [JS Lectern Client](https://github.com/overture-stack/js-lectern-client) that can perform restriction validations and data transformations based on data dictionaries retrieved from Lectern.

 <!--Blockqoute-->